KirtankumarPatel/WEB-TODO-LIST/README.md

 ## How to run ##
 * Clone the source code
-* Goto the appsettings.json file change the connection string after the open package manager console and hit below comman Add-Migration <migration-test> (Add-Migration initialMigration) Update-Database
+* Navigate to the appsettings.json file and modify the connection string.
+Once done, access the Package Manager Console and execute the following command:
+    Add-Migration <migration-test> (Add-Migration initialMigration)
+    Update-Database
 * That's it.
 Now click on Run button.